Nishi701/Blockchain-mini-task-1/README.md

 ### 2. Block Anatomy

 ## Draw a block showing: data, previous hash, timestamp, nonce, and Merkle root.

 Each block in a blockchain contains key components that ensure security, structure, and traceability.

-  Block
- ────────────────────────────
-  Index: 1
+Data          : {A, B, C, D}
+Previous Hash : 7a1f9c...
-  Timestamp: 2025-06-07
+Timestamp     : 2025-06-07 14:32:10
-  Data: {transaction info}
-  Previous Hash: a93d8f...
-  Nonce: 257
-  Merkle Root: 83be1a...
+Nonce         : 354
+Merkle Root   : b23c9f...

   **Index**: The position of the block in the chain.
   **Timestamp**: The exact time when the block was created.